scalar-labs/scalardb-benchmarks/docs/README.md

 To run a benchmark, you must first prepare a benchmarking configuration file.
 The configuration file requires at least the locations of the workload modules to run and the database configuration.

 The following is an example configuration for running the TPC-C benchmark.
-The configurations under `database_config` should match the [benchmarking environment that you previously set up](#set-up-your-environment).
+The ScalarDB properties file specified for `config_file` should be the properties file for the [benchmarking environment that you previously set up](#set-up-your-environment).

 {% capture notice--info %}
 **Note**

 Alternatively, instead of using the ScalarDB properties file, you can specify each database configuration item in the `.toml` file.
-If `config_file` is specified, all other configurations under `database_config` will be ignored even if they are not commented out.
+If `config_file` is specified, all other configurations under `[database_config]` will be ignored even if they are uncommented.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>